MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-choosing-runtime.md

 # Choosing Runtime Version in AL

 The capabilities and features of AL for [!INCLUDE[prod_short](../includes/prod_short.md)] are determined by the runtime version.
-The runtime version can be specified, in the `app.json` file for a project.
-It is expressed with the following syntax `"runtime": "7.0"`.
+The runtime version can be specified in the `app.json` file for a project.
+It is expressed with the following syntax, for example: `"runtime": "7.0"`.
 Specifying the runtime version is mostly interesting for scenarios where you develop for on-prem or a mix of on-prem and SaaS.
 For SaaS only development, you will most likely be interested in using the current runtime.
 If the runtime setting is not specified, the compiler will detect the runtime that matches the server.

-The runtime in the `app.json` file specifies which runtime the project is targeting.
+The runtime version specified in the `app.json` file determines which runtime the project is targeting.
 A project can be published to the server with an earlier or with the same runtime version as the server.

 ## Currently available runtime versions